-- a Building design shall incorporate a high standard of architecture, urban design and landscaping that recognises the site's significance as the southern gateway to the Wyong Town Centre. - b Building design must address the site's gateway significance; however, it should not dominate the "iconic" Turton building which is the principle heritage building in terms of marking the arrival and identity of the Wyong Town Centre. - Architecture should reflect the heritage theme of the Wyong Town Centre and reinterpret the heritage theme in a contemporary way in accordance with Chapter 5.2 Wyong Town Centre.
+- a Building design shall incorporate a high standard of architecture, urban design and landscaping that recognises the site's significance as the southern gateway to the Wyong Town Centre. - b Building design must address the site's gateway significance; however, it should not dominate the "iconic" Turton building which is the principle heritage building in terms of marking the arrival and identity of the Wyong Town Centre.

-- d Consideration shall be given to the principles and objectives of other DCP Chapters, in particular DCP Chapter 5.2 Wyong Town Centre and Chapter 3.7 Conservation of the Built Environment. - e Developments are to identify the desirable qualities to be incorporated in appropriate heritage infill design on the site.
+- c Architecture should reflect the heritage theme of the Wyong Town Centre and reinterpret the heritage theme in a contemporary way in accordance with Chapter 4.5 Wyong Town Centre. - d Consideration shall be given to the principles and objectives of other DCP Chapters, in particular DCP Chapter 4.5 Wyong Town Centre and Chapter 3.6 Heritage Conservation. - e Developments are to identify the desirable qualities to be incorporated in appropriate heritage infill design on the site.
 The qualities should be illustrated in the Masterplan by annotated drawings addressing the principles of scale, form, siting, materials and colours. - f Development shall address both the Pacific Highway and River Road street frontages. - g Development shall incorporate strong landscape, public art and open space elements that signify entry to the Wyong Town Centre. - h Distinctive plant forms and colours shall emphasis the entry to Wyong at the Pacific Highway/River Road intersection. - i Street tree planting along the Pacific Highway shall include the Bull Bay Magnolia (Magnolia Grandiflora). - j Street tree planting along River Road shall include the Spotted Gum (Eucalyptus Maculata) and Forest Red Gum (Eucalyptus Tereticornis). - k Buildings are to be sited to enable retention and protection of existing significant trees. - Development shall create an open space focus along the riverfront forming linear parkland with Key Site No 23 Active River Foreshore Precinct. - m Activate and improve the pedestrian connections from the site to the river foreshore and Town Centre to the north and Centennial Park to the south. - n Address flooding constraints consistent with Council's Lower Wyong River Floodplain Risk Management Study and Plan. - o Development is to be located and designed with appropriate mitigating and adaptive measures against the anticipated impacts of climate change.
 Such measures are to be consistent with Federal, State and Local Government Policies on climate change and sea level rise.
-Specifically: - i NSW Coastal Planning Guideline: Adapting to Sea Level Rise (August 2010) by Department of Planning and Infrastructure (DoPI); and - ii Flood Risk Management Guide: Incorporating Sea Level Rise Benchmarks in Flood Risk Assessments (August 2010) by Department of Environment, Climate Change and Water (DECCW). - p All new development shall include an appropriate climate change allowance in the Flood Planning Level. - q Parking design solutions must adequately address the current and future flood hazard of the area and all overland flows which may enter the site from the upstream catchment. - r The TIS is to demonstrate consultation with the Roads and Maritime Services (RMS) regarding the future upgrade and widening of the Pacific Highway. - s Lot amalgamation is encouraged to enable improved flexibility in development of the site.
+Specifically: - i NSW Coastal Planning Guideline: Adapting to Sea Level Rise (August 2010) by DoPI; - ii Flood Risk Management Guide: Incorporating Sea Level Rise Benchmarks in Flood Risk Assessments (August 2010) by DECCW. - p All new development shall include an appropriate climate change allowance in the Flood Planning Level. - q Parking design solutions must adequately address the current and future flood hazard of the area and all overland flows which may enter the site from the upstream catchment. - r The TIS is to demonstrate consultation with the RMS regarding the future upgrade and widening of the Pacific Highway. - s Lot amalgamation is encouraged to enable improved flexibility in development of the site. - t The Masterplan and site specific DCP shall adequately address the provisions outlined in Council's Wyong/Tuggerah Planning Strategy.

-- t The Masterplan and site specific DCP shall adequately address the provisions outlined in Council's Wyong/Tuggerah Planning Strategy. - u Development shall comply with Clause 4.4 of the WLEP 2013 and the Floor Space Ratio Map for density requirements. - v Development proposals shall consider Clause 4.3 of the WLEP 2013 and the Building Height Map for baseline height controls.
+- u Development shall comply with Clause 4.4 of Wyong LEP 2013 and the Floor Space Ratio Map for density requirements. - v Development proposals shall consider Clause 4.3 of Wyong LEP 2013 and the Building Height Map for baseline height controls.
 Additional building height may be permissible upon evidence of significant net community benefit.

-Figure 18 Southern Gateway Site, Wyong - 4-20 Pacific Highway, Wyong
+Figure 18 Southern Gateway Site, Wyong - 4-20 Pacific Highway, Wyong a The existing heritage building shall provide retail/commercial activities that incorporate the building with civic open space at the rear of the site.